 If you claim help towards your approved childcare costs through universal credit (UC), the general rule is that you can claim for the childcare costs (up to a maximum limit) where the childcare is needed so that you can take-up or continue in paid work.
 There is some information about how help with childcare in UC works in our Childcare section.

-From 13 May 2020, childminders can open to non-critical workers but in a limited way under strict new measures and childminders and nannies are allowed to offer paid childcare to children of non-critical workers, although only if they are caring for children from the same household.
+From 13 May 2020, childminders have been gradually able to open to non-critical workers.
 DWP’s updated position for UC is that if you can access registered childcare, whether or not you are a critical worker, you can claim your childcare costs with your UC claim as usual and it will be paid as part of your UC award, in the normal way.

-Additionally, if you pay for your childcare in advance, payments will be reimbursed in the normal way, which means the cost can be split across a maximum of 3 assessment periods.
+Additionally, if you pay for your childcare in advance, payments will be reimbursed in the normal way, which means the cost can be split across a maximum of three assessment periods.
 At the end of each assessment period, the costs for childcare used in that assessment period will be reimbursed.

 It is important to note that – at the end of any assessment period – you can only be reimbursed for childcare that has actually taken place during that assessment period.